 The fully burdened T&M ceiling rates awarded at initial contract award shall serve as the basis for all future year pricing for those ceiling rates.
 In order to determine future year ceiling rate pricing, the originally awarded rates will have an escalation factor applied.
 This escalation factor will be the average annual Bureau of Labor Statistics (BLS) Economic Cost Index (ECI) for the previous three years.
 In Year 5 of OASIS, if the average annual ECI for the previous three years is higher than at time of OASIS award, the ceiling rates for Years 6 through 15 will be adjusted by the difference of percentage increase.
 For example, if the BLS ECI index was 2.23% at time of proposal submission and the BLS ECI index is 3.16% in Year 5 of OASIS, the ceiling rates for years 6 through 15 will be adjusted by 0.93% per year on a cumulative basis.
-If BLS ECI index in Year 5 of OASIS, if the previous three year average annual BLS ECI index for the previous three years is higher than Year 5 of OASIS, if the previous three year average annual BLS ECI index for the previous three years is higher than Year 5 of OASIS, if the previous three year average annual BLS ECI index for the previous three years is higher than Year 5 of OASIS, if the previous three year average annual BLS ECI index for the previous three years is higher than Year 5 of OASIS, the ceiling rates for Years 11 through 15 will be adjusted by the difference of percentage increase in accordance with the example above.
+If BLS ECI index in Year 5 of OASIS is equal to or below the BLS ECI index at time of award, the ceiling rates will remain unchanged.
+In Year 10 of OASIS, if the previous three year average annual BLS ECI index for the previous three years is higher than Year 5 of OASIS, the ceiling rates for Years 11 through 15 will be adjusted by the difference of percentage increase in accordance with the example above.
 If the average index in Year 10 is equal to or below the average index in Year 5, the ceiling rates will remain unchanged.